solarseller.com alternative energy by John Drake Services, Inc. | home

 An item that might be handy to have around is a multi-tool.

-First off I will say that whatever these tools can do, a regular
+First off, I will say that whatever these tools can do, a regular

-tool can do it better.
+dedicated tool can do it better.

 That said, if it is a choice of a multi-tool or nothing, I will